nmusey/battlesnake/README.md

 Run `npm install` to install all packages.

 ## Testing
 To test, use `npm test`.
-The server must be manually stopped after testing (ctrl + c).

 ## Running the Server Locally
 To run the server locally, run `npm start`.

-Other scripts can be found in `package.json` but `start` is the most important.
+## Deployment
+SSH into the EC2 instance and pull the changes to the local repo, then run `sudo pm2 restart`.